BreMarotta/phase-3-sinatra-react-project/README.md

 My API meets and exceeds the requirements for this project.
 I created three models with multiiple one-to-many relationship.
 I created the following models:

 * LegoSet
 belongs_to :owner
 belongs_to :genre

 * Owner
 has_many :lego_sets
 has_many :genres, through: :lego_sets

 * Genre
 has_many :lego_sets
 has_many :owners, through: :lego_sets

 By creating these models with the above described relationships and employing Active Record, I was able to create a dynamic database with multiple built in methods.
 (For reference on these relationships, please check out: https://edgeguides.rubyonrails.org/association_basics.html)

-Additionally, to meet the CRUD requirements, I developed multiple API routes in Sinatra. /genres and /owners endpoints both have GET requests to obtain information for the front end. /lego_sets has GET, POST, and PATCH requests.
+Additionally, to meet the CRUD requirements, I developed multiple API routes in Sinatra.

+- "/genres" and "/owners" endpoints both respond to GET requests and send information to the front end.

+- "/lego_sets" responds to GET, POST, and PATCH requests.

 ## Getting Started